FilipOndre/3D-parametric-model-fortifcation-/README.md

 ## Contents

- - `parametric model fortifcation.blend` - a tool for generating and reconstructing fortifications based on measured values.
+ - `parametric model fortifcation.rar` - a tool for generating and reconstructing fortifications based on measured values.
  -` Manual.docx` - detailed instructions for setting up the basic geometry, applying the parametric model, and a guide to the variables that need to be supplied for reconstruction.

 ---